What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 Following an Oklahoma truck accident, our attorneys will send spoliation letters to all involved parties.
 These letters notify the involved parties to preserve all relevant information regarding the truck accident.
 Some pertinent information we look for includes the driver’s hour logs, truck maintenance logs, driver records, electronic data, and any physical evidence the party has.

 We may also visit the accident scene to document evidence and take photographs.
-We recommend that accident victims take steps to document the scene once safety is ensured.
-This may include taking pictures of property damage, obtaining a police report, and getting contact information from any witnesses.
+We recommend that accident victims do the same once safety is ensured.
+Take pictures of property damage, obtain a police report, and get contact information from any witnesses.
 With this information, we will thoroughly investigate the cause of the accident and develop a legal strategy.

 Contact the Truck Accident Attorneys at Aizenman Law Group

-Being the victim of a truck accident in Oklahoma can leave you with life-altering injuries, hefty medical bills, and severe property damage.
-If the truck driver involved in the accident chooses to leave the scene illegally, recovering for your losses becomes more complicated.
+A truck accident in Oklahoma can leave you with life-altering injuries.
+You may also face hefty medical bills and severe property damage.
+Recovering for your losses becomes more complicated if the truck driver leaves the scene illegally.
 Fortunately, dedicated legal help is available.

 The truck accident attorneys at Aizenman Law Group put clients’ needs first.
 We’ve helped our clients achieve excellent legal outcomes following accidents.
 Our experience as former insurance attorneys means we know what tricks insurance companies use to minimize your payout, and we won’t let it happen.